maxrross/gamerizz/Sprint2.md

 (note our tests won't run without our API access key, which has been omitted from the test file for security reasons)

-//Add documentation for your backend API
+## Add documentation for your backend API